 - Once a candidate has accumulated the time, it does not expire.

-- All work experience must be met by the application deadline.
+- All work experience must be met at the time the application is submitted

 - Candidates applying for the examination will be required to list their documentation specialist experience.
 Applications may be audited to verify work history.

 - Experience documenting in a medical record as a clinician, resident or equivalent foreign medical graduate does not meet the experience requirement.